When using a standalone tape drive blank tapes will be automatically detected and a format panel will appear.

 Enable compression when formatting in the LTFS panel.
 The compression is lossless and varies from 1:1 to 2.5:1.

-Uncompressed files like ARRIRAW, CINE, DNG and DPX can see a 10 to 20% space saving and these files will transfer faster.
+Uncompressed files like ARRIRAW, Phantom CINE, DNG and DPX can see a 10 to 20% space saving and these files will transfer faster.

 Also note that there is no risk in using compression, as the compressed data is written to tape in exactly the same way as uncompressed data and on board hardware does the compress/decompress.